 The trek above 3000m may experience the issue of High Altitude Sickness.
 Therefore, it is better to have more knowledge about the Altitude Sickness also additionally called Acute Mountain Sickness before joining this trek.

-Visiting Everest Base Camp doesn’t mean that flying to Lukla and trek legitimately to the Base Camp within a day.
+Visiting Everest Base Camp doesn’t mean flying to Lukla and trekking legitimately to the Base Camp within a day.
 Though it is possible to visit the Base Camp in a couple of hours by taking a helicopter flight.
 However, flying to Lukla and a few days trek to Base Camp is a famous way of getting to Everest Base Camp.
 Trekkers take 2 or possibly 1 acclimatization day for the elevation practice.

 There are a couple of factors that need to be considered while preparing for your Everest Base Camp Trek.
-When you consolidate the elevations, the daily distances, the weight you will carry on a daily basis, and the absence of oxygen in your body, at that point you will be able to formulate the correct training plan for your excursion to Everest Base Camp.
+When you consolidate the elevations, the daily distances, the weight you will carry daily, and the absence of oxygen in your body, at that point you will be able to formulate the correct training plan for your excursion to Everest Base Camp.
 Commencing the Everest Base Camp trek with the right physical preparations will be fundamental in whether or not you can securely and successfully reach your destination.

 The reason the altitude gains are imperative to your preparation is so you can ensure you are reaching these gains in your daily physical preparation.